dps923/winter2017/assignments/a7-three-small-apps.md

 ### Storyboard and controller work
 On the storyboard, the existing navigation controller and view controller can be deleted.
 We will need a single scene, a standard view controller, so you can leave that on the storyboard, if you wish.

 Add a new view controller (Swift) code file to the project.
 Its name will not matter much, so you can name it "TourHome" or something like that.
-Adopt the WebServiceRequestDelegate.

-> More work on this
-> add code to wsr
-> iso 8601 date
+Adopt the WebServiceRequestDelegate, which means that you will have to copy in the ```webServiceRequestDidChangeContent``` method stub.

 It will need a reference to the model.
-While you're thinking about this, edit the app delegate, and set a reference to this new view controller, instead of the original nav + table view.
+While you're thinking about this, go and edit the app delegate, and set a reference to this new view controller, instead of the original nav + table view.

 Back on the storyboard, set the custom class to the just-added controller.
 Also, configure it to be the "initial" view controller.
 <br>